 All other aspects of the examples (the video I/O, image annotation and resulting video display) are all handled by the Raspberry Pi.

 In both the above use cases the Movidius NCS managed to process each frame in around 80 milliseconds.
-The would indicate that the speed of the real time annotated video is limited by the Pi itself and not the NCS.
+The would indicate that the speed of the

 This blog entry focused on getting you quickly up and running with the Movidius NCS, and therefore omitted some very important information.
 For example: